vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.43/lifecycle-apis.md

 ## `injectHtmlTags()`

-Inject head and/or body html tags to Vobees generated html.
+Inject head and/or body html tags to Docusaurus generated html.

 ```typescript
 function injectHtmlTags(): {